smyjsp/cu_buy/README.md

 # Project Setup

 The following section will briefly describe the setup of the project.
 There will be 2 main components, [Backend](https://www.notion.so/CUBuy-Documentation-V0-1-15ed2f005564808c9b4afb3ce3c3a062?pvs=21) and [Frontend](https://www.notion.so/CUBuy-Documentation-V0-1-15ed2f005564808c9b4afb3ce3c3a062?pvs=21).
+Additionally, we have attached an [External Dependencies](https://www.notion.so/CUBuy-Documentation-V0-1-15ed2f005564808c9b4afb3ce3c3a062?pvs=21) section for your reference.

 ## Backend